 Start Ignition 20 or so feet left of the Direct Start of the Yellow Spur at a shallow, right-facing corner.
 A tricky mantel is followed by thin crux moves up the arete, then out right to better holds.
 Glide up past three bolts on dark red and tan stone (.11) to a downward pointed flake (optional nut).
 Move right to the leaning corner/roof past a bolt, then back left to the anchor.

 Certainly not 's'.
 7 bolts to 2 bolt anchor.
-Probably not a move of 12a, but the first 4 bolts felt pretty sustained at 11+.
-After the sixth bolt, it is a quite a ways to the last bolt, but is largely on jugs...just keep moving, a fall here would be big.
+Probably not a move of 12a, but the first 4 bolts felt pretty sustained for only 11+.
+After the sixth bolt, it is a quite a ways to the last bolt, but it is largely on jugs...just keep moving, a fall here would be big.
 Before the last bolt (8 feet below), however, is a good 0.75 Camalot on the left side of the flake.
 The 10ish move above the last bolt can be climbed straight through with long reaches to crimps and powerful lock-off on the jug.
 Excellent route on perfect stone.
 Great movement.

 Great route.
 I agree that it doesn't deserve the seriousness rating.
 The crux is a 2 move boulder problem passing the second bolt that is difficult to decipher.
 12a onsight, 11d if you know what to do.